 - 6: Can read and edit the file.

 - 7: Can read, edit, and execute the file.

-So if a file is given a permissions level of 640, for example, it means the primary user can read and edit the file, the group can read the file but not edit it, and everyone else cannot access it.
-This may seem overly complicated, but it’s important for ensuring that each person only has the level of access to your site’s files and folders you want them to have.
+So, for example, if a file is given a permissions level of 640 it means the primary user can read and edit the file, the group can read the file but not edit it, and the rest of the world cannot access it at all.
+It’s important to ensure that each person only has the level of access to your site’s files and folders you want them to have.

 WordPress recommends setting folders to a permissions level of 755 and files to 644.
 You’re pretty safe sticking to these guidelines, although you can set up any combination you’d like.
 Just remember that it’s best not to give anyone more access than they absolutely need, especially to core files.

-You’ll also want to keep in mind that the ideal permissions settings will depend somewhat on your hosting service, so you may want to find out what your host recommends.
+You should also keep in mind that your ideal permissions settings will depend somewhat on your hosting service, so you may want to find out what your host recommends.

-Note: you should be very careful when making changes to your permissions levels — choosing the wrong values (like the dreaded 777) can make your site inaccessible.
+Note: Be very careful when making changes to your permissions levels — choosing the wrong values (like the dreaded 777) can make your site inaccessible.

 If you’re running your WordPress site solo, you don’t need to worry about this step.
 Just don’t give anyone else an account on your site, and you’ll be the only person who can make changes.

 However, there are many reasons to add another user account to your site: You may want to let other authors contribute content, or you might need people to help edit content and manage your site.
 You may even have an entire team of users who regularly access your WordPress site and make their own changes.